CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 Avoid using figurative language.
 It often doesn’t say what you actually mean and can make your content more difficult to understand.
 For example:

-* Drive (you can only drive vehicles, not schemes or people)
 * Drive out (unless you’re talking about cattle, use “get rid of”)
 * Going forward (unless you’re giving directions)
 * In order to (extra words that usually mean the same thing as “to”)